Blogllms.txt Guide

 What is llms.txt?

-llms.txt is an emerging standard for communicating directly with AI language models that crawl the web.
-Hosted at yourdomain.com/llms.txt, it's a structured plain-text file that describes your brand, product, pricing, target audience, and how you compare to alternatives.
+llms.txt is an emerging standard for agent-readable site documentation.
+Hosted at yourdomain.com/llms.txt, it is a structured plain-text file that describes your brand, product, pricing, target audience, and key URLs — so autonomous agents do not have to infer that context from scattered pages.

 The anatomy of a strong llms.txt